bitcoin/bitcoin/doc/bu-xthin-protocol.md

 The Importance of the Orphan Cache
 ----------------------------------

 Orphans are transactions which arrive before their parent transaction arrives.
-As such they are not eligeable to be accepted into the memory pool and are cached separately in a temporary Orphan Cache.
+As such they are not eligible to be accepted into the memory pool and are cached separately in a temporary Orphan Cache.
 Once the parent arrives the orphaned transactions can then be moved from the orphan cache to the main transaction memory pool.
 It was found that the orphan cache can play an important role in the "thinness" of an xthinblock.
 The current behavior of the orphan caching is broken.
 The cache is too small and evictions happen too frequently to be of any use.
 Therefore, two